GreyRook/gr-harvest-helper/README.md

  * [Mozilla Addons](https://addons.mozilla.org/de/firefox/addon/jira-harvest-helper)

 # How
 Select the ticket, then click on the extension icon in the upper right corner.
 A popup will open where you can specify project and task and set the desired starting time (which defaults to now).
-A permanent link to the selected issue will be added to the harvest item automatically.
+A permanent link to the selected issue will be added to the Harvest item automatically.

 # Screenshot
 ![Example](./images/modalImage.png)